otrv4/otrv4/otrv4.md

 The user profile signature is verified as defined in RFC 8032 section 5.2.7.

 ```
-1. To verify a signature on a message 'M' using the public key 'H', with F
+1. To verify a signature on a message 'm' using the public key 'H', with f
-    being 0, first split the signature into two 57-byte halves.
+    being 0, and c empty, split the signature into two 57-byte halves.
+Decode
+    the first half as a 'nonce_point', and the second half as 'S'.
 Decode the
-    first half as a 'nonce_point', and the second half as 'S'.
-Decode the public
-    key 'H' as a point.
-If any of the decodings fail (including 'S' being out
+    public key 'H' as a point.
+If any of the decodings fail (including 'S'
-    of range), the signature is invalid.
+    being out of range), the signature is invalid.
 2. Compute SHAKE256("SigEd448" || f || || len(c) || c || 'nonce_point' || H ||
     m).
 Let 'challenge' be the 114-byte encoded digest.
 3. Check the group equation 'S' == 'nonce_point' + 'challenge' * H'.